 A range of teaching and learning methods are employed to develop knowledge and understanding, these include lectures, tutorials and seminars and guided independent study.
 More specialised knowledge is developed through research led extended essays or projects.
-You will also undertake a compulsory research dissertation in a chosen field.
+You will also undertake a compulsory research dissertation; and may also in a chosen field.
+Similar learning and teaching methods are used in Year 3 although these will reflect the educational philosophy of your host University and specific features of the jurisdiction being studied.